 03 May How Long Does a Xanax High Last?

-One of the most common questions people will ask about Alprazolam, commonly known as Xanax, is “how long does a Xanax high last?”
-The answer, of course, is complicated and depends on a number of factors, which we will go over in detail.
-But before you can understand how long a Xanax high will last, it’s important to understand how it actually gets you high.
+One of the most common questions people will ask about Alprazolam, commonly known as Xanax, is “how long does Xanax last?” or more specifically “how long does a Xanax high last?”
+The answer, of course, is complicated because the high people experience and the intended medical use are two separate effects and depends on a number of factors which we will go over in detail.

 How Long Does a Xanax High Take to Kick In?